Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics: Discussion

 \section{Discussion}

-We presented a data-driven framework for modeling chaotic dynamical systems in the form of decoupled stochastic oscillators with nonlinear observation maps.
+We presented a framework for generative modeling of strongly nonlinear flows in the form of decoupled stochastic oscillators with nonlinear observation maps.
 The key feature of our framework is the use of measure transport to model non-Gaussian invariant measures that arise from statistics of complex chaotic systems.
-Application to a high-Reynolds chaotic flow showed that models generated by our framework can accurately reproduce the 10-dimensional joint pdfs of SPOD modal coordinates computed from data and hence recover the pointwise statistics in the flow.
+Application to the high-Reynolds cavity flow showed that models generated by our framework can accurately reproduce the 10-dimensional joint pdfs of modal coordinates and hence recover the pointwise statistics in the flow.
 We also showed the promise of our framework in data-driven characterization of extreme events through an example of reanalysis climate data.